-- Add your bulbs, shoot facing upwards.
-Your bulbs should be spaced around 4–5in apart.
-But, it does depend somewhat on the variety, so double check your packet for advice.
-Depth-wise, Monty says, 'As a rule of thumb, you're better to go too deep than too shallow, but you can't go wrong if you do it twice the depth of the bulb.'
+- Add your bulbs with their shoots facing upwards.
+Your bulbs should be spaced around 4–5in apart, but, it does depend somewhat on the variety, so double check your packet for advice.
+In regards to depth, Monty says, 'As a rule of thumb, you're better to go too deep than too shallow, but you can't go wrong if you do it twice the depth of the bulb.'

 - Robert Evans advises to never press the bulbs in.
 Instead, lie them flat on the surface.
 If you press them, the ring of roots will push up against the compost and the corm will lift, creating a gap between the corm and the compost, he explains.
 This can dry out the root and lead to the plant wilting.

-- Once your bulbs are in, cover them with compost, water, and place them somewhere sheltered and sunny.
+- Once your bulbs are in, cover them with compost, then water them and place them somewhere sheltered and sunny.

 How to plant gladioli bulbs in the ground

-The process of planting your gladioli directly into your borders and flowerbeds is similar to planting them in pots.
+The process of planting your gladioli directly into your flower beds is similar to planting them in pots.

-- Dig a trench or use a bulb planter to make holes in the ground at around 6in deep.
+- Dig a trench or use a bulb planter (available on Amazon) (opens in new tab) to make holes in the ground at around 6in deep.
 As mentioned above, the optimum spacing of your gladioli will depend on the variety of your bulb.
-However around 6in apart should be about right.
+However, around 6in apart should be about right.

-- If your garden soil is heavy, add a handful of grit to the hole before carefully placing in the bulb, shoot facing upwards.
+- If you have heavy, clay soil, add a handful of grit to the hole before carefully placing in the bulb, shoot facing upwards.